gangofnuns/cloudposse-tour/README.md

 This enforces loose coupling standards and reduces the work required to manage and maintain a large infrastructure, which might contain many subsystems organized into many independent provider accounts, or subdomains.

+# How is a component better?

+Do components make your design more loosely coupled?
-# Why is a component better than just a bunch of modules?
+How is a component better than just a bunch of modules?

-How does this make modules more loosely coupled?
+These are good questions.
 Consider how the same situation might work with two terraform modules that use independent tfstates.

 <diagram>

+Example:

+This case comes up quite a lot in terraform design.
+For example you have a VPC module, Module A, and a module that provides dynamic subnets, Module B. VPC modules do not change all that often, but occasionally, one might want to add or even restructure the subnets in Module B.

-In this case, if you want module A to get state information from module B, the typical way to do it might be to define a terraform_remote_state data source in module A, which then recovers a few scraps of information from module B.
+In this case, if you want module B to get state information from module A, the typical way to do it might be to define a terraform_remote_state data source in module A, which then recovers a few scraps of information from module B.

 This works rather well, however, you must also modify the outputs in Module B on order to provide the necessary info.